Set up Node.js project with Typescript, ESLint, and Prettier

 yarn add -D @types/node

-The first line installs Typescript in the project, and the second line installs the definitions of the types of modules that come with Node.js, like http, fs, path, cluster, etc...
+The first line installs TypeScript in the project, and the second line installs the types definition of the Node.js native modules such as http, fs, path, cluster, etc...

 yarn tsc --init